watsonasi/recipe/guacomole.md

+Great Guacamole for a party!

 Ingredients:
 - 2 avocados
 - 1 lime
 - 2 tsp salt
 - half an onion
 - 1 jalapeno
+- pinch of cilantro

 Instructions:
 - cut and mash avocados